dinkelburg/diversdesk/diversdesk/src/content/docs/user-manual/activities/pricing.md

 For the full step-by-step workflow to create and configure activities (including how setup affects webshop visibility), see [Create and Configure Activities](/user_manual/activities/activity-setup/).

+If you need to explain why duration changes do or do not affect the final amount, see [Why does the activity duration not impact the price?](/faq/why-does-the-activity-duration-not-impact-the-price/).

 If you are looking for the new discount-rule workflow, see the **Discount Calculator** article under **Features & Resources**.